If you're looking to get involved in the financial markets, there is no time like the present.

 Robinhood offers options trading on its platform.
-What is an option you may ask?
-Options give you (the trader) the right but not the obligation to buy or sell a security at a certain price.
-They are important investment tools to hedge your risk in the market, but are complex.
+Options give investors the right but not the obligation to buy or sell a security at a certain price.
+They are important investment tools to hedge risk in the market.
+These are valuable but complex investment instruments.

 For those looking to get into the world of cryptocurrencies, you can trade a limited number of digital currencies on the app.

 It's important to note that any crypto bought on Robinhood and held within Robinhood must remain on Robinhood and cannot be transferred to any other accounts or wallets.
 However, if you use Robinhood's new crypto wallets, then transferring coins in and out of the platform is as simple as typing in the address.
 These investments are also not covered by the FDIC or SIPC.